Lateralus138/apt-list-installed-python/README.md

 - Can be used as a normal &#46;py script&#46;
 - You can strip the bash script and use it, with a bit of modification of course&#46;
 - Use as an executable&#46; One has been compiled; though, you can do so yourself with with nuitka&#46;
+- I provided a bash script.
+The executable might work better with other programs&#46;

 ## Usage: apt-list-installed [-h,--help]